-People in the military looking for motorcycle insurance may be interested in buying a policy from USAA.
-The company is well known for its great customer service that is tailored to people in the military, as well as affordable insurance rates.
+Virginia residents in the military looking for motorcycle insurance may be interested in buying a policy from USAA.
+The company is well known for its great customer service that is tailored to military members, as well as affordable insurance rates.

 However, USAA doesn't actually sell motorcycle insurance directly.
-Instead, it directs its members to one of a few different partner insurers (most often Progressive), where they receive a 5% discount off the standard rate.
+Instead, it directs its members to a partner, Progressive, where they receive a 5% discount off the standard rate.

-USAA also has very few in-person locations, so you may want to look at another insurer if you prefer to buy insurance face-to-face.
+USAA also has very few in-person locations, so you may want to look at another insurer if you prefer to buy insurance in person.

 How we chose the best motorcycle insurers in Virginia

-When deciding which insurance company provided the best motorcycle insurance policy in Virginia, we looked at three main categories: the price of the coverage, the strength of the provided coverage options and how well reviewed the customer service is.
-These are the three main ways an insurer can set itself apart from its competition.
+When deciding which insurance company provided the best motorcycle insurance policy in Virginia, we looked at three main categories: the price of the coverage, the strength of the provided coverage options and customer service reviews.
+These are the three main ways an insurer can set itself apart from the competition.

 - Affordability: Does the insurer offer the best price for the amount of coverage you're buying?